Skip to content

 Sri Lanka

-The city of Colombo is the executive capital of Sri Lanka.
-It is considered the Indian Ocean’s main port.
-Besides that, the city includes a large industrial port for most of the foreign trade in the country.
+Colombo is the executive capital of Sri Lanka.
+It is considered the Indian Ocean’s main port and has a large industrial port that handles most of the country’s foreign trade.

 Sri Jayawardenepura

-Sri Jayawardenepura Kotte is the legislative Sri Lanka capital, located in the southwestern part, about eight kilometres southeast of the commercial capital of Colombo.
-It remained like that until the 16th century when the Portuguese occupied the city and moved to the capital Colombo.
+Sri Jayawardenepura Kotte is the legislative capital of Sri Lanka.
+It is located in the southwestern part, about eight kilometres southeast of the commercial capital of Colombo.
+The city remained like that until the 16th century, when the Portuguese occupied it and moved to the capital, Colombo.

 The city was designated the state’s new capital in 1977 after the government left the independent capital, Colombo.
 The new parliament was opened there in 1982.
 There are also Parliament House and Legislative Buildings that are on a small island in a lake called Dayawana Oya, which is amid reclaimed swamps, in addition to the University of Sri Jayewardenepura, one of the leading institutions of higher education in the country, where the university was founded in 1873.